 Performance Evaluation in a Practice

-Performance evaluation is viewed as a process to ensure a high quality of service to the patients and clients of the practice by fostering personal and professional growth of the staff.
-A performance evaluation does not necessarily mean that the employee will be receiving an increase in pay.
-That is not the purpose for the review and should be addressed as a separate issue at another time.
-This way the evaluation is not linked to a pay raise.
+Performance evaluation is viewed as a process to ensure a high quality of service to the patients and clients of the practice by fostering the personal and professional growth of the staff.
+A performance evaluation does not necessarily mean that the employee will receive an increase

 The employee performance evaluation is a broad process covering many aspects of performance.
-It attempts to provide a fair, equitable and valid approach for assessing the performance of professional employees.
-It is also designed to provide a sound basis for the recognition of good performance and identification of areas of deficiency which require correction.
-Each employee should have his/her performance evaluated at least once annually.
+It attempts to provide a fair, equitable, and valid approach for assessing the performance of professional employees.
+It is also designed to provide a sound basis for the

 The evaluation of performance is a joint effort between the staff and the administration.
-Through joint participation the greatest possible level of trust and understanding of the performance evaluation process will be achieved.
+Through joint participation, the greatest possible level of trust and understanding of the performance evaluation process will be achieved.
 It is believed that acceptance and understanding must exist if the process is to be effective.

 The performance evaluation process attempts to measure: